Christilut/node-modern-boilerplate/README.md

-# Modern Node.js boilerplate with integrations
+# Modern Node.js API boilerplate

-This boilerplate is meant to be a starting point for small to medium Node.js projects.
+This boilerplate is meant to be a starting point for small to medium Node.js API projects.
 It comes fully loaded with goodies that many projects could use.

 Of course there are many diffenent options to choose from out there, that's why this boilerplate is super opinionated about it and chooses the tech stack for you.
 Luckily the choices are faily modern and every third party integration has a free plan.